 To create an ESMF Field the code must create an ESMF Array object to contain the data values, and usually an ESMF Grid object to describe the computational grid where the values are located.
 If this is an observational data stream the locations of the data values will be held in an ESMF Location Stream object instead of a Grid.

 During the execution of the run routine, information about time is transferred between components through ESMF Clocks.
 The component needs to be able to at least query a Clock for the current time using framework methods.

 The ESMF framework provides a rich set of time management functions, data management and query functions, and other utility routines which help to insulate the user's code from the differences in hardware architectures, system software, and runtime environments.
 It is up to the user to select which parts of these functions they choose to use.

 Select from the set of ESMF components available.

 Examine what data is produced by each component and what data is needed by each component.
 The role of Coupler Components in the ESMF is to set up any necessary regridding and data conversions to match output data from one component to input data in another.

 Decide on a strategy for how to do the coupling.
 There can be a single coupler for the application or multiple couplers.
 Single couplers follow a "hub and spoke" model.
 Multiple couplers can couple between subsets of the components, and can be written to couple either only one-way (e.g. output of component A into input of component B), or two-way (both A to B and B to A).

 The coupler must understand States, Fields, FieldBundles, Grids, and Arrays and ESMF execution/environment objects such as DELayouts.

-Although ESMF provides source code for the main program, it is not considered part of the framework and can be changed by the user as needed.
+Although ESMF provides example source code for the main program, it is not considered part of the framework and can be changed by the user as needed.

 The final thing the main program must do is call ESMF_Finalize().
 This will close down the framework and release any associated resources.